Midnordic/music-master/content/docs/events/index.en.md

 - **Max** – defines the maximum number of seconds to wait.
 - **Enabled** – when checked, the event is active and waiting for its next trigger.
 - **Trigger Once** – when checked, the event runs only once and then disables itself.
-- **Enable (input node)** – turns the event on so it starts triggering cyclically.
+- **Enable (input slot)** – turns the event on so it starts triggering cyclically.
-- **Disable (input node)** – turns the event off, preventing it from triggering again.
+- **Disable (input slot)** – turns the event off, preventing it from triggering again.

 The activation time is randomized between the Min and Max values.
 To make the event trigger at a fixed interval, set both values to the same number.

 **NOTE:** The event always starts disabled, even after loading a composition.
-You must enable it manually, for example, using the **Enable** node.
+You must enable it manually, for example, using the **Enable** slot.
 This is intentional to prevent time-based events from starting unexpectedly after loading a composition.

 {{< figure src="timer_activate.jpg" caption="Fig. 3 – Activating a timer event." class="docs-img" >}}